Identification of the anomalous fast bulk events in a p-type point contact germanium detector: BE and FBE discrimination

-The goal of this analysis is to discriminate BEs from FBEs and extract their respective energy spectra in the \ce{^{60}Co} experiment.
-The reconstructed count rates $C_{B\!E}(E)$ and $C_{F\!B\!E}(E)$ are described by:
+The goal of this analysis is to discriminate BEs from FBEs and extract their energy spectra in the \ce{^{60}Co} experiment.
+The reconstructed count rates $C_{B\!E}(E)$ and $C_{F\!B\!E}(E)$ are given by

-in particular, $C_{B\!E}(E)$ would be the WIMP- and neutrino-induced candidate spectrum when background events are analyzed. $N_{B\!E}(E,\tau)$ and $N_{F\!B\!E}(E,\tau)$ represents the BE and FBE reconstructed count rate at a certain energy $E$ and rise time $\tau$, respectively.
+In particular, $C_{B\!E}(E)$ is the WIMP- and neutrino-induced candidate spectrum when background events are analyzed. $N_{B\!E}(E,\tau)$ and $N_{F\!B\!E}(E,\tau)$ represent the reconstructed count rates of BEs and FBEs, respectively, at energy $E$ and rise time $\tau$.
 They are defined as follows: